MatProGo-dev/MatProInterface.go/README.md

 With this in mind, you should be able to use any solver by installing its associated MatProGo.dev pacakage and then calling its "Solver" object.

+> I feel like things can be done more efficiently in this library.
+> Why did you avoid using things like pointer receivers?

+This project was written to make it easier for first-time Go contributors/users to easily understand.
+For this reason, I've avoided making some optimizations that might improve speed but might confuse a less experienced Go programmer.

+Still, there might be behaviors that occur that confuse you.
+For example, you might realize that when you manipulate certain variables with this library, the objects are passed by reference and not by value.
+Feel free to ask if this is intentional by creating an issue.

 ## To-Dos